stg_

 directory

-of the example-dbt-project.
+of the example-dbt-project.users

 table need the following changes: